How Supply Chain Issues Can Affect Your Trucking Business’s Liability

 Work with your suppliers, customers, and data management centers to make sure your business continuity and disaster recovery plans align with theirs.
 By involving your partners in your risk management planning, you can elevate their role in your risk mitigation efforts and reinforce the importance of your partnership.

 Develop responses to risks and foreseeable events that could negatively affect your supply chain and outline control measures to limit risks in your production flow.
 Make your business processes flexible so you can adapt them if necessary to minimize disruptions in your supply chain.
-Keep in mind that you can’t plan for every possible situation, so apply your risk managing efforts to your highest-priority risks.
+Keep in mind that you can’t plan for every possible situation, so apply your risk-management efforts to your highest-priority risks.

 8. Share Information With Partners

 You should be transparent with your partners by sharing information like your sales projections and including them in product design changes.
 By doing so, you can ensure suppliers have the correct product available when it’s needed.
-Notify your partners if sales forecasts drop, as they will appreciate the information and you’ll strengthen your working relationship.
+Notify your partners if sales forecasts drop, as they will appreciate the information, and you’ll strengthen your working relationship.

 9. Buy Cargo Insurance